gitkeniwo/knowledge-engineering-course-project/README.md

 ## Create a knowledge graph from relational dataset

-Ti initiate your own [neo4j](https://neo4j.com/) server, you can either choose to create a free aura instance, or set up a neo4j server locally.
+To initiate your own [neo4j](https://neo4j.com/) server, you can either choose to create a free aura instance, or set up a neo4j server locally.

 ### Create a free-tier aura instance